Eliyas0007/MovingMNIST-Generator/README.md

 # MovingMNIST-Generator
-This is a MovingMNIST dataset generator
+In this repo, we are using MNIST dataset to generate MovingMNIST dataset